How to Calibrate a Tension Meter

 A tension meter is designed specifically for measuring tension in continuous materials (wire, cable, belt, yarn) using sheaves or rollers through which the material passes.
 A force gauge measures push/pull forces applied to its load cell.
 While both measure force, they serve different applications.

-Track Tension Meter Calibrations Automatically
+Generate Tension Meter Calibration Certificates Automatically